 Gwen

-I qualified as an animal physiotherapist in 2022 in Germany, where I grew up, always having animals around me.
-I had my own little business there, gathering experience before moving to the UK.
-With that I was able to experience living in the place my father grew up and I spent many childhood holidays.
+Gwen qualified as an animal physiotherapist in 2022 in Germany, where she grew up surrounded by animals.
+She ran her own small business there, gaining valuable experience before moving to the UK.
+This move also gave her the opportunity to live in the place her father grew up and where she spent many childhood holidays.

-I am now very happy to be part of the rehabilitation team, because I always believed in combining skills to be able to give animals the best chances of a successful recovery and a good quality of life.
+She is now very happy to be part of the rehabilitation team, as she has always believed in combining skills to give animals the best possible chance of a successful recovery and a good quality of life.

 Michelle